Supersymmetric phases of 4d N=4 SYM at large N: Summary and discussion

 The analysis of this paper relates in a natural way to the various approaches to the problem that have been used so far, and shows that they are all consistent with each other.
 Firstly, the contact with supergravity comes from the fact that the action of the saddle~$(1,0)$ is precisely the supergravity action of the black hole.
 We also calculate the action and entropy of the generic~$(m,n)$ saddle.
 It is an interesting question to identify the corresponding gravitational configurations.
 Secondly, the calculations in the Cardy-like limit get clarified and simplified as the limit~$\t \to 0$ of the finite-$\t$ answer.
 The formalism is powerful and can be used to calculate corrections from the Cardy-like limits.
 Thirdly, there seems to be a relation to the Bethe-ansatz type analysis which is intrinsically a meromorphic analysis.
 We find that the action of the original mermomorphic elliptic gamma function at the Bethe roots agrees with the action at the saddle-points derived from our approach.
 This makes it clear that the Bethe roots should indeed be identified with Euclidean saddle points of the matrix model.

 The relation between the meromorphic approach and our real-analytic approach remains experimental and it would be nice to understand it at a deeper level.
-Towards this end it is important to understand the meromorphic function~$\log Q$ (as opposed to just the real part~$\log |Q|$) better.
+In particular, the global analysis of the contour deformations and of the contributions of the saddle-points at different points in moduli space remains to be done.
+Towards this end it may be important to understand the meromorphic function~$\log Q$ (as opposed to just the real part~$\log |Q|$) better.
 It seems to us that this should be related to a multi-valued function studied in~\cite{Levin,BrownLevin}.
 The meromorphic function in question discussed in~\cite{Levin,BrownLevin} satisfies a certain first-order differential equation in~$\t$ (it is the primitive of a holomorphic Kronecker-Eisenstein series), and trying to find such an equation may be one way to completely fix the phase ambiguities that we discussed in this paper.
 It is interesting to note that there is also a version of the dilogarithm~\cite{Nahm:1992sx, ZagierGangl, Nahm:2004ch} which seems to be closer to the original elliptic gamma function.

 The elliptic dilogarithm (in its real-analytic as well as its meromorphic avatars) has been understood in recent years to play a crucial role in string scattering amplitudes (see e.g.~\cite{DHoker:2015wxz,Broedel:2018izr}).
 It would be remarkable if there is a direct physical relation between these two appearances.
 One natural speculation along these lines would be about a \emph{holographic} relation, with the string amplitudes (perhaps suitably modified) being observables in a bulk theory dual to the SYM theory that we discuss in this paper.
 A less striking, but nevertheless interesting, possibility would be the following syllogism: the appearance of the same elliptic dilogarithm in string scattering amplitudes and the partition function of~AdS$_5$ black holes could be compared with the appearance of the theta function in string amplitudes and the partition functions of black holes in flat space.